Corpus Christi Pedestrian Accident Lawyer

 - Failure to yield the right-of-way to pedestrians.
 Even if the pedestrian has the right-of-way, a driver who fails to yield may hit them.

 - Failure to signal before turning.
-Even if a pedestrian has taken proper precautions when crossing the road, if a driver turns without signaling, there may be an accident.
+Even if a pedestrian takes proper precautions when crossing the road, a driver who turns without signaling may cause an accident.

 - Failure to obey traffic signals or signs.
 When drivers fail to obey all traffic signs and signals, they put pedestrians at risk.

-- Failure to obey school regulations.
-Anyone in the vicinity of a school must obey school regulations and use extreme caution, especially when school is beginning or ending.
+Failure to obey school regulations.
+Anyone in the vicinity of a school must obey school regulations and use extreme caution, especially when school begins or ends.

 It is illegal to walk in the roadway if a sidewalk is available and accessible.
 Walking on the road is only permitted if there is no sidewalk or the sidewalk is blocked.
 If there is no sidewalk, the pedestrian must walk on the road, keep to the left side of the roadway, facing oncoming traffic.

 Crossing somewhere other than an intersection is particularly dangerous.
 Most pedestrian accidents occur in non-intersections.
 If an intersection or crosswalk is available, the pedestrian must use it to cross the road.
 Otherwise, the pedestrian must yield the right of way to coming vehicles.
 Crossing an intersection diagonally is only allowed if a traffic control device permits such an action.

 Who may be liable for Corpus Christi pedestrian injuries?